Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagen ``newspeak" in all that

 with $\hat{U}(t_0, t_0)= \hat I$.
 The interactions are described by a specific form of the Hamiltonian $\hat H(t)$.
 In the case of isolated systems the Hamiltonian does not depend on time.

-\section{Copenhagen "newspeak" in all that}
+\section{Copenhagen ``newspeak" in all that}

-Note the following wording of the "Orthodox" interpretation/presentation of quantum mechanics.
+Note the following wording of the ``Orthodox" interpretation/presentation of quantum mechanics.

-We have "observables", not variables.
+We have ``observables", not variables.
 This term was introduced to encode in the wording the fact that quantum measurement does not reveal values of certain variables which are defined for the given system before the act of measurement/observation.
-Rather these values are \textit{created} at the instance of a measurement, with the constraint that upon very many repetitions of the experiment on equally prepared systems, the statistics of the values would follow Born's rule.
+Rather these values are {\em observed} at the instance of a measurement\footnote{Note, that Bell in his paper \cite{Bell90} is introducing a concept of ``beables", to express his skepticism toward quantum mechanics, and the orthodox parlance which we discuss in this section.}.
+Upon very many repetitions of the experiment on equivalently prepared systems, the statistics of the observed values would approach Born rule.

-The original Schroedinger's dynamics, for a particle in space, is described as a dynamics of the wave \textit{function}, $\psi(\vec{x})$.\footnote{This is now extended to any state vectors $\ket{\psi(t)}$ describing any any isolated system.} The word 'function' stresses that the thing is a mathematical notion, of a predictive power.
-There is some confusion here, especially if one calls $\ket{\psi}$ the \textit{state of the system}, which to us is a misnomer.
-We do not talk about $\psi(\vec{x})$ as a wave field, a matter field, or whatever, despite the fact that from the point of view of pure mathematics this is a "scalar field" (a function with domain comprised of points in a geometrical space and values in the field of complex numbers).
-A strong premise against treating $\ket{\psi}$ as a matter field is provided by delayed-choice-type experiments, initially proposed as thought experiments \cite{Ma2016}, but which are nowadays testable experimentally, see e.g. \cite{Ma2012} for experimental test of delayed-choice entanglement swapping.
-The experiments of the delayed-choice kind indicate that treating the wave function as a matter field forces one to accept some sort of retrocausal effects: \textit{"If one viewed the quantum state as a real physical object, one could get the paradoxical situation that future actions seem to have an influence on past and already irrevocably recorded events."} (from conclusions of \cite{Ma2012}).
+The original Schroedinger's dynamics, for a particle in space, is described as a dynamics of the wave \textit{function}, $\psi(\vec{x},t)$.\footnote{This was later extended to any state vectors $\ket{\psi(t)}$ describing any isolated system.} The word 'function' stresses that the thing is a mathematical tool, not something real.
+There is some confusion here, especially if one calls $\ket{\psi}$ the \textit{state of the system}, which for us is a misnomer.
+We do not talk about $\psi(\vec{x},t)$ as a wave field, a matter field, or whatever, despite the fact that from the point of view of pure mathematics this is a ``complex scalar field" (a function with domain comprised of points in a geometrical space and values in the field of complex numbers).
+A strong premise against treating $\ket{\psi}$ as a matter field is provided by delayed-choice-type experiments, initially proposed as thought experiments \cite{Wheeler78, WHEELER-2, Peres2000Del}, but which are nowadays testable experimentally, see e.g. \cite{Ma2012} for experimental test of delayed-choice entanglement swapping and a recent review \cite{Ma2016}.
+The experiments of the delayed-choice kind indicate that treating the wave function as a matter field forces one to accept some sort of retrocausal effects: \textit{``If one viewed the quantum state as a real physical object, one could get the paradoxical situation that future actions seem to have an influence on past [...]."} (from conclusions of \cite{Ma2012}).

-\section{Remarks on what is $\ket{\psi}$}
+\subsection{Remarks on what is $\ket{\psi}$}